LemurJR/LemurJR/README.md

 # 👋 Hey There, I'm Lemur

-# Hi!
-My name is Lemur and I am a new developer from Canada EH 🍁
+# My name is Lemur and I am a new developer from Canada EH 🍁

 🎤 - I stream on [Twitch](https://www.twitch.tv/a_lemurr)
 🐍 - Currently learning **Python**